Happyrobot33/template-package/README.md

 You'll need to make a few changes in [release.yml](.github/workflows/release.yml):
 * Change the `packageID` property on line 17 to include the names of all of the packages in this repository, like `packageID: ["com.vrchat.demo-template", "another.package"]`

+You will also need to modify source.json to include some important information.
+* Change the instances of 'YOUR_GITHUB_NAME' to your Github username
+* Change the instances of 'REPO_NAME' to the name of your repository

 Finally, go to the "Settings" page for your repo, then choose "Pages", and look for the heading "Build and deployment".
 Change the "Source" dropdown from "Deploy from a branch" to "GitHub Actions".

 That's it!